-The ultimate fruit crisp featuring your favorite summer fruit and a buttery oatmeal walnut topping.
+The ultimate fruit crisp featuring summer fruit such as cherries, apricots and peaches, all finished off with a buttery oatmeal walnut topping.
+The perfect way to showcase summer fruit!

 For this recipe you’ll need 5 cups of your favorite summer fruit.
 I recommend a mixture of fruit – I used peaches, nectarines, apricots and cherries.